AnthonyCano/gpu-image-processing/README.md

 ### Dependencies

 - Python 3.8+ (Python 3.12+ is not currently supported by CUDA)
-- GPU-compatible device (NVIDIA or Intel)
+- GPU-compatible device (NVIDIA or AMD or Intel)
 - pip (Python package manager)

 ### Installation